 NOUR EL SALEH

 Nour El Saleh (b.
-1997 Beirut, Lebanon) grew up in Abu Dhabi and lives and works in London, United Kingdom.
+1997 Beirut, Lebanon) grew up in Abu Dhabi and lives and works in London.
 She received a Bachelor in Fine Arts from the UCL Slade School of Fine Art in 2019, and a Postgraduate degree at the Royal Drawing School in 2022.
-Recent solo exhibitions include Underfoot at Edel Assanti, London (2022), Tightrope, Cassina Projects, Milan (2022); Clouds of Venom at Plaza Plaza, London (2021); Where the Grass is Synthetic at V.O Curations, London (2021); The Play That Goes on Forever at Lowell Ryan Projects, Mexico City (2020).
-In 2022 Nour El Saleh will be part of a duo exhibition with Tobias Bradfords at Quench Gallery, Margate, UK.
+Recent exhibitions include Apply Gently, Quench Gallery, Margate, UK (2023); Underfoot, Edel Assanti, London, UK (2022); Tightrope, Cassina Projects, Milan, Italy (2022); Clouds of Venom, Plaza, London, UK (2021); Where the Grass is Synthetic, V.O Curations, London, UK (2021) and The Play That Goes on Forever, Lowell Ryan Projects, Mexico City (2020).

 RESIDENCY: 4 JULY - 20 AUGUST 2022

 Castello San Basilio is delighted to present Set to Default Nour El Saleh’s first solo show in Italy.
 The exhibition consists of three new paintings displayed alongside two sculpted miniature canvases.
 Exploring notions of time and place, the works have been informed by her two-month residency in the property.